 1 - The char type

-, which is a single character.
+, which represents a single character.

 It has several characteristics: